 EU deal creates a highly uncertain future for ECI

-On 12 December 2018, the EU institutions reached an agreement on the new regulation on the European Citizens’ Initiative (ECI) after 15 months of negotiations within and between the European Parliament and the Council of the EU on the basis of the proposal of the European Commission.
+On 12 December 2018, the EU institutions reached an agreement on the new regulation on the European Citizens’ Initiative (ECI) after 15 months of negotiations within and between the European Parliament, the Council and the European Commission.
 The legislative revision process has provided a significant window of opportunity to give new life to the ECI after it was hardly used in 2015 and 2016.
 It has been a chance to boost transnational citizen participation in a European Union that needs its critically constructive citizens now more than ever.
 In order for this revision to succeed, we needed improvements in both the accessibility and in the foreseen political impact of the instrument.
 The EU deal that lies on the table now is highly shaky when it comes to the first point, and it does not secure any significant improvement in the second point.
 Below you can read our detailed assessment of the deal in relation to both issues.
 We conclude that this is a highly risky deal that causes significant uncertainty for the future of the ECI.
 Assuming that the new regulation will be adopted as foreseen by the negotiators, it will be of critical importance that former ECI organisers and civil society stakeholders are actively involved and listened to in the implementation of the new regulation.

 Making the ECI more accessible, campaigner- & citizen-friendly